Yes, A ‘Southern Charm’ Thomas Ravenel-Free Zone Map Of Charleston Does Exist

 — Holy City Sinner (@HolyCitySinner) May 2, 2017

-Fans of the show have seen Ravenel’s tirades on Southern Charm and on Twitter, Facebook and Instagram.
-On his last season of the Bravo series, Ravenel lost his temper with a member of the cast, Chelsea Meissner, scaring her, and alarming the rest of the cast, says The Inquisitr.
+Fans of the show have seen Ravenel’s tirades on Southern Charm and on Twitter, Facebook, and Instagram.
+On his last season of the Bravo series, Ravenel lost his temper with a member of the cast, Chelsea Meissner, scaring her, and alarming the rest of the cast, according to The Inquisitr.

-Meissner had explained to Ravenel that after insulting her friend, Kathryn Dennis, his plus one for the evening was not welcome back a the vacation home after berating Dennis, and the former politician got close to Meissner’s face and screamed at her.
-Ravenel’s date, whom Vulture called a “Molotov cocktail of want” sat smugly on the ferry, giggling.
+Meissner had explained to Ravenel that after insulting her friend, Kathryn Dennis, his plus one for the evening was not welcome back at the vacation home after berating Dennis, and the former politician got close to Meissner’s face and screamed at her.
+Ravenel’s date, whom Vulture called a “Molotov cocktail of want,” sat smugly on the ferry, giggling.

 But this wasn’t the first time that fans of Southern Charm had seen Ravenel and a cast member nearly come to fisticuffs after a dinner party broke down, sending guests fleeing from his home into the street.
-Like the lecture that Nelson described at his restaurant, Ravenel had gone around the table, roasting Cameran Eubanks, Shep Rose and Craig Conover, who all got up and left, narrowly escaping the ex-politician who chased after them.
+Like the lecture that Nelson described at his restaurant, Ravenel had gone around the table, roasting Cameran Eubanks, Shep Rose, and Craig Conover, who all got up and left, narrowly escaping the ex-politician who chased after them.

 Thomas Ravenel will not be on Southern Charm this season after he was arrested in September on charges that he sexually assaulted the family nanny.
 He is also embroiled in a custody battle which will be mentioned on the upcoming season of the show.